 Applicants must be seeking admission to enter graduate school in the fall of 2022 for a two-year program at a U.S. university.
 They can be in the senior year of their undergraduate studies, graduating by June 2022, or they can be college graduates.

 Applicants must have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application.HOW TO APPLY

 Orientation that introduces fellows to the program and their USAID Foreign Service career.

-Summer internship in Washington, DC with USAID Foreign Service Mentor.
+Summer placement in Washington, DC with USAID Foreign Service Mentor.

 Completing Master's degree in international affairs or a related subject.